 While Hikvision owns the largest global proportion of market share in the security industry.
-Dahua comes in second place, landing itself ahead of other big players such as Axis, Samsung and Bosch.
+Dahua comes in second place, landing itself ahead of other big players such as Uniview, Hanwha and Axis.

 Both brands are known to produce products that offer a bang for your buck and in many cases have similar features and aesthetics.
 Similarities which often leave our customers wondering, is Hikvision better than Dahua?

-In this article we will compare Hikvision’s 4MP AcuSense Fixed Turret Network Camera with Dahua’s 4MP Fixed Focal Eyeball WizSense Network Camera across several dimensions.
+To help guide you on how to compare specific products across different CCTV brands, in this article we will compare Hikvision’s 6MP Acusense Fixed Turret Network Camera with Dahua’s 6MP Fixed Focal Eyeball WizSense Network Camera across several relevant dimensions.

 Sensor Size and Low Light Ability

-The above cameras both have the same sensor size and type: 1/2.7″ Progressive Scan CMOS sensors.
+Dahua’s Wizsense has a 1/2.7″ Progressive Scan CMOS sensor, while Hikvision’s Acusense has a 1/2.4″ Progressive Scan CMOS sensor.
 However, for the majority of their products both brands typically use 1/3″Progressive Scan CMOS sensors.

 Bitrate is the amount of processing power required to record and watch a video.
 Similar to the way in which the quality of images is determined by resolution, bitrate indicates video quality.

-To date, the majority of Hikvision and Dahua CCTV cameras support ONVIF and PTSP protocol.
+To date, the majority of Hikvision and Dahua CCTV cameras support ONVIF and RTSP protocol.

 ONVIF is a global standard for how IP products communicate with each other.
 This ensures that cameras are compatible with third party equipment.
 On the other hand, RTSP allows software and other equipment to access the camera’s video stream.